toshke/groac/doc/design.md

 5. Default build image will be either `ubuntu:latest` or `alpine:latest`.
 If no image specified in the `.gitlab.ci.yml` file, build will still be executed within docker container.

+6. Waiting for available executor should be done either in `config` or `prepare` stage. `config` looks more appropriate based on the documentation, as it contains `hostname` variable.

 *Rationale: SSH is portable between different cloud providers*